The Soldier Son

 Arthur developed an interest in the army from a young age and he enrolled in the Royal Military College at Woolwich in 1866.
 After graduating two years later, Arthur was commissioned as a lieutenant in the Corps of Royal Engineers before transferring to the Royal Regiment of Artillery on 2 November 1868, and the Rifle Brigade in August 1869.
 Arthur had along and distinguished career in the army and he served in South Africa, Canada, Ireland, Egypt, and India.

-On 13 March 1879, Arthur married Louise Margaret of Prussia, great-niece of Arthur’s godfather, Wilhelm I. The couple had three children: Margaret, born in January 1882; Arthur, born January 1883; and Patricia, born in March 1886.
+On 13 March 1879, Arthur married Louise Margaret of Prussia, great-niece of Arthur’s godfather, William of Prussia.
+The couple had three children: Margaret, born in January 1882; Arthur, born January 1883; and Patricia, born in March 1886.
 The children were all raised at Bagshot Park, in Surrey, and Clarence House, London.
 Margaret would eventually marry Crown Prince Gustaf Adolf of Sweden, however she would die before he ascended the throne.

 Arthur continued his career in the army after his marriage and hoped to succeed Prince George, Duke of Cambridge, as Commander-in-chief of the British Army in 1895, however the post was denied to him and he was given command of the Aldershot District Command instead.
 In August 1899, the 6th Battalion, Rifles of the Canadian Non-Permanent Active Militia, asked Arthur to give his name to the regiment and act as its honorary colonel.
 After Arthur consented, the unit was renamed 6th Regiment, Duke of Connaught’s Own Rifles (DCORs) on 1 May 1900 and he was appointed colonel-in-chief in 1923.